kimon222/stock-market-analysis-forecasting/readme.md

 **Explanation ^^**
 - Apple's stock behavior was observed from 01/01/2024 - 01/31/2025
 - R-Squared (R²) and Mean Absolute Error (MAE) are indicators of the model's accuracy,
 - R-Squared (R²) shows how well the model predicts the data.
-This model's prediction was highly accurate, but that is because the model is set up for success since it is trained on current data.
+This model's prediction was highly accurate, but that is because it's predicting data for the same time frame as it was trained on - instead of using previous data to predict future stock movements.
 - MAE shows how much the predicted stock price differs from the actual stock price, so the lower the better
 - "Top predictive stock: EL" means the most accurate prediction was for the stock EL - Estée Lauder
 - Model looked at 270 days worth of historical stock prices to make its predictions